NoroffFEU/development-platforms/Firebase-Case-Study.md

 # Strengths

-- Attractive pricing plan
-- Depends on what data your app will be handling.
+- Attractive pricing plan - Depends on what data your app will be handling.
 Text, images, video.
 Your app can support a lot of users on free plan as long as data transfers are mostly text.
 By the time you need to worry about costs, you should have enough users to not have to worry about costs.
+- Well documented

 # Creating a Firebase Project